AuracleTech/PANKUN/README.md

 #### boot.asm

-Print H using Teletype mode 5 times in different values.
+Print ABCDE using increments in Teletype mode.

 Compiles to a flat binary that's exactly 512 bytes long